All Episodes

 Yes.

-So they arrested this lady because she put up the flag on the stairs when the process area was supposed to stop at the bottom of the city.
+So they arrested this lady because she put up the flag on the stairs when the protest area was supposed to stop at the bottom of the bottom of the stairs.

 But you know, just on that.

-I'm just going to have a little dig at Faro's by May.
+I'm just going to have a little dig at Farage's by May.

-Oh, they've arrested our counsellor for flying the British flag.
+Oh, they've arrested our counselor for flying the British flag.

 This allows me to very easily jam a wedge between the Labour Party and the Patriots.

-Whereas of course we're not going to arrest people flooding.
+Whereas, of course, we're not going to arrest people flying out.

-But I think reform has forbidden people to go to these migrant hotel protests.
+I think reformists have forbidden people to go to these migrant hotel protests.

 But it tells you precisely where their mind is.

-It's the same micromanaging procedural mindset of the Labour Party.
+You know, it's the same micromanaging procedural mindset of the Labour Party of the Tory Party.

 Absolutely right.